RACHEL LEARY

 ABOUT ME

 At the University of Tasmania Rachel attained a BSc with honours in Cultural Geography.
-Her undergraduate study in natural sciences and her post graduate research into landscape and place has informed her arts practice.
+Her undergraduate study in natural sciences and her post graduate research in Cultural Geography has informed her arts practice.
 She went on to training extensively in physical theatre, clown and improvisation.
-She also completed RMIT’s Diploma of Professional Writing and Editing.
 From 2015-2018 Rachel was contracted by the Arts Health Institute to deliver creative interventions for elders in aged care living with dementia.

 BRIDGET CRACK